guardian/support-dotcom-components/README.md

 Releasing to NPM is handled with [changesets] and is performed by CI.

-On your feature branch, before merging, run `yarn dotcom changeset` from the root of the project.
+On your feature branch, before merging, run `pnpm dotcom changeset` from the root of the project.
 This will interactively ask you what kind of change this is (major, minor, patch) and allow you to describe the change.
 Commit the generated changeset file to git and push to your branch.